dilipsundarraj1/kafka-for-developers-using-schema-registry/README.md

 6) Consumer should read the message successfully
 7) Now lets revert the producer version to **4.0** and then publish the message
 8) Consumer will observer an error with the missing field **full_name**

+### Handling Failures in Schema Incompatibility

+1) Let's start with the clean slate.
+Delete the **schemas** folder from the **.m2/repository/com/learnavro**
+   1) This will also delete all the versions that we have been using so far.
+   2) Change the version to 1.0 in **schemas** build.gradle file.
+2) Build 1.0 and publish the new version of AVRO classes
+    1) Change the version in schemas module to **1.0**
+    2) gradle
+        1) Execute clean gradle task
+        2) Execute the **generateAvro** gradle task
+        3) Execute **publishToMavenLocal** gradle task
+    3) maven
+        1) Execute clean task
+        2) Execute **install**  task
+3) Restart the kafka set up by running the below commands
+   1) docker-compose dowm
+   2) docker-compose up
+   3) This will clear out all the different schemas that was registered and we will have a clean slate at this point.
+4) Update the consumer to use the **schemas** module version to 1.0
+   1) Start the consumer and the consumer should start up successfully
+5) Update the producer to use the **schemas** module version to 1.0
+   1) Publish a new message and this should register the new schema with the version 1.0
+   2) Consumer processed the message successfully
+6) Delete the pick_up Field and update the **schemas** version to 2.0
+7) Build 2.0 and publish the new version of AVRO classes
+    1) Change the version in schemas module to **2.0**
+    2) gradle
+        1) Execute clean gradle task
+        2) Execute the **generateAvro** gradle task
+        3) Execute **publishToMavenLocal** gradle task
+    3) maven
+        1) Execute clean task
+        2) Execute **install**  task
+8) Update the consumer and producer to use schemas module **2.0** version and the restart both the apps
+9) Publish the message from the producer and this should register the new schema version 2.0
+   1) Consumer should process the record successfully
+10) Add the new field named pick_up_type
+    1) This field is very similar to pick_up
+    2) Build 3.0 and publish the new version of AVRO classes
+       1) Change the version in schemas module to **3.0**
+       2) gradle
+           1) Execute clean gradle task
+           2) Execute the **generateAvro** gradle task
+           3) Execute **publishToMavenLocal** gradle task
+       3) maven
+           1) Execute clean task
+           2) Execute **install**  task
+11) Change the compatibility to **FORWARD** using the INSOMNIA collection since we are adding a new field
+    1) Update the consumer and producer to use schemas module **2.0** version and the restart both the apps
+12)